MatthewReid854/reliability/docs/Datasets.rst

     Beta             1.153904        0.296028      0.697909       1.907835
     '''

-If you have in interesting dataset, please email me (m.reid854@gmail.com) and I may include it in this database.
+If you have an interesting dataset, please email me (m.reid854@gmail.com) and I may include it in this database.